 - Place the lemongrass, onions, galangal, and garlic into the pot.

 - If you have shrimp skin and shrimp heads, add that to the pot as well.

 - Add the broth and water into the pot and set the pot on medium-high heat until it starts to boil

-- Once it starts to boil, adjust the heat to medium-low heat and put a lid on it.
+- Once it starts to boil, adjust the heat to low heat and put a lid on it.
 Simmer it for 30 minutes

 Putting It Together

 - Once 30 minutes is up, taste the broth.
-It shouldn't have any saltiness to it but it should have some lemongrass or lime leaves flavor.
-If it doesn't, cook it for another 15 minutes.
+It shouldn't have any saltiness to it, but it should have some citrus flavor from the lemongrass and lime leaves.
+If it doesn't, cook it for another 10-15 minutes.

-- Once you have finished cooking the broth, remove all the spices and aromatics.
+- Once you have finished cooking the broth, remove all the aromatics, shrimp skin, and shrimp head.
 They are not meant to be eaten, only to flavor the soup.

 - Turn the heat back up to medium

-- Once the chili paste has dissolved, put in the vegetables and mushrooms and cook them for 1 minute.
+- Put in the vegetables and mushrooms and cook them for 1-2 minutes.

-- Add in the shrimp and cook it for 1 minute.
-(Careful not to overcook it.
-Shrimp cooks very quickly, as long as it is fully thawed.)
+- Add in the shrimp and cook it for 1-1 ½ minutes.
+Shrimp cooks very quickly, as long as it is fully thawed.

 - Turn off the heat